 Welcome to the Campus Philly Graduate School Resource Guide presented by Saint Joseph’s University!

-Deciding to enroll in grad school is an exciting decision—that’s why we’ve partnered with Saint Joseph’s University to give you ALL the details you need to prepare for the grad school process.
+Deciding to enroll in grad school is an exciting decision—and summer is THE perfect season to prepare for your application.
+That’s why we’ve partnered with Saint Joseph’s University to give you ALL the details you need to prepare for the grad school process.

 This resource guide is packed with advice from college recruiters and graduate students, along with financial tips, testimonials, and resources for anyone considering going back to school or continuing their education.